Championship Manager: Championship Manager '93 data update disks

 The success of Championship Manager '93 spurred the release of two update disks, the first "contains every transfer, promotion, relegation and manager changes" for the beginning of the '93/'94 season which is known as "The 1993/94 Season Data Up-Date Disk".
 The update required the original Championship Manager '93 disks, three blank disks and the Championship Manager '93/'94 Season Data Up-Date Disk disk.
 This was released around September 1993.

-The second of the two update disks is known as "End of 1994 Season Data Up-Date Disk." which "Includes all the latest player transfers.
-All the play-off results.
-End of season player stats" for the season 1993/1994.
+The second of the two update disks is known as "End of 1994 Season Data Up-Date Disk", which includes all the latest player transfers, all the play-off results, and the end of season player statistics for the season 1993/1994.
 This was released around the end of season 1993/1994.

 Championship Manager 2

 The success of the franchise lead to the release of Championship Manager 2 in September 1995.
 The game again included up-to-date squads for each team, added photos of each ground to build an atmosphere of the teams managed or visited, and included an in-match commentary with the voice of Clive Tyldesley.
 Two seasonal updates followed over the next two years.

 Championship Manager 96/97

-Championship Manager 96/97 was released in 1996 and was the first game to feature a non-British league as playable in the standard game - in this case the Italian leagues.
+Championship Manager 96/97 was released in 1996 and was the first game to feature a non-British league as playable in the standard game, in this case the Italian leagues.
 It also included several rule changes to reflect the many changes going on in the real life world of football at that time, such as the Bosman ruling.

 Championship Manager 97/98

 Released in 1997, this version of the game included nine leagues from around the world, three of which could be run simultaneously, new competition formats to follow those implemented in reality, and many more tactical options.
 The game remains popular amongst fans of the series, mainly for its simplicity compared to the huge, processor-intensive games that the series has since developed into.
+A fan-made "remake" of the game was released on 1 November 2022.
+The changes include a fully reworked database for the 1997/98 season, backgrounds, graphical overhaul, 5 leagues, colored attributes and many small tweaks to the match engine and executable.
+One can also play infinitely, whereas the official version retired the manager after 30 seasons.
+Two further patches have been released.